 Revision Notes 0.1 Initial draft.
 Throw down some ideas.
 0.2 Concept flow ironed out.
 Based on ideas, list out core ideas.
 0.3 Defined each range of knowledge 0.4 Fleshed out delta between intellectual and experiential through several common domains.
 0.5 Removed section on communism/socialism.
 Started wrappping up.
 0.6 Proof reading and improving flow.
 Published rough draft.
+0.7 Revision post "exploring rationality"; including knowledge/information/action/experience relationships.
+Feb 2025

-"I know that"
+"I Know That"

 It seems to me that human knowledge comes at different levels of comprehension.
 Having been an adult for a while now, with several formative adult experiences, I am noticing that the statement "I know that", is a very interesting statement.
 It is a telling statement.
 What is it telling us?
 I think that most of the time it informs us that people who are interacting do not have the same knowledge level.
-For example, an experienced soldier saying "do you understand that people die in wars?" to a young person who is politically in favor of military conflict.
+One such example could be an experienced soldier saying "do you understand that people die in wars?" to a young person who is politically in favor of military conflict.
 A trump card example is an older person telling a younger person to "treasure time and to really enjoy every moment".
 In each of the simplistic examples provided, there is a divide in the level of comprehension.
 On reflection, the statement "I know that" is frequently uttered by a person who is lacking full understanding on the topic.